Mukulyadav2004/GSoC-proposal/proposal.md

 --- End of Phase 2 Evaluation ---

-### Final Week: Submission Period
+## Final Week: Submission Period
 -  Prepare the final submission space for GSoC, including code, documentation, and a comprehensive report detailing the project's development process, challenges faced, and how they were overcome.
 Submit the project for final evaluation.

 ## My contingency plan
 - **Early Communication & Collaborative Adjustment:**  My first step when facing delays or unexpected challenges will be proactive communication with my mentors.
 We can then collaboratively assess the situation and adjust priorities or timelines, possibly re-scoping lower-priority tasks if necessary to ensure focus on the most critical goals.
-- **Efficient Problem Solving:** While I'll strive to resolve technical hurdles independently first, I plan to efficiently seek targeted guidance from mentors or the community if I get stuck, preventing prolonged delays on specific blocking issues.
+- **Efficient Problem Solving:** While I'll strive to resolve technical hurdles independently first, I plan to efficiently seek targeted guidance from mentors and community if I get stuck, preventing prolonged delays on specific blocking issues.
 - **Timeline Adaptability & Buffer:**  The proposed timeline includes dedicated periods for testing and refinement (especially Weeks 11-12), providing some inherent flexibility.
 I am prepared to adapt the plan, focusing effort where it delivers the most value if unforeseen circumstances impact the original schedule.

 ## My commitements